SOCIAL STUDIES

 This course is designed to give students an understanding of the United States’ through a thematic lens focusing on innovation and economics, global conflict, genocide, and American arts and culture.
 Students will partake in project-based learning providing an opportunity for a deeper understanding of what enabled the United States to rise from a nation struggling to remain united as one, to the beginnings of Civil Rights movements, to a world superpower.
 In addition, students will actively participate and make valuable contributions to project-based and flipped class learning opportunities, including the examination of primary and secondary sources and digital, media and global literacies through the exploration of resources such as videos, podcasts, and historical organizations and their curated materials.

-Honors United States History II
+Honors United States History II Grade 11 Credits: 5

 Prerequisite: B in Honors or CP US History I; successful completion of summer assignment(s), teacher recommendation, and the ability to read, write, and think critically

-This course will examine modern American history, roughly 1900 to the present, through the following themes: American democracy, civil rights and liberties, economic development, conflict and cooperation, geography and environment, the influence of technology, the individual and family life, humanities and religion, cultural diversity and the role of the US in world affairs.
-Throughout this course, emphasis will be placed on both critical thinking and writing skills as well as digital, media and global literacies.
+This course will examine modern American history, roughly 1900 to the present, through the following themes: American democracy, civil rights and liberties, economic development, conflict and cooperation, geography and environment, the influence of technology, individual and family life, humanities and religion, cultural diversity and the role of the US in world affairs.
+Throughout this course, emphasis will be placed on both critical thinking and writing skills as well as digital and global literacies.

-Advanced Placement United States History II (AP)
+Advanced Placement United States History II Grade 11 Credits: 5

 Prerequisite: B in College Board Prep US History I; successful completion of summer assignment(s), teacher recommendation, and the ability to read, write, and think critically